Mail Envelope/Letter drawing

 • Yes.
 Christina and I are both fully licensed through the Commonwealth of Virginia and board certified by the National Board of Physicians and Surgeons (NBPAS).
 Dr. Ailene is also fully licensed, and board certified by the American Board of Family Medicine (ABFM).

 Now, if you just mean, “do we have any particular interests in medicine?” then yes, we absolutely do.
-Medicine is an ever-evolving field that always has new, emerging therapies and technology.
+We place special emphasis in our practice on Longevity Medicine, advanced cholesterol analysis, menopausal hormonal therapy, and weight loss, all from a wellness-first, holistic perspective.
 But any new treatment or skill we learn is designed to broaden our scope of practice, rather than narrow it.
 We’re trained to provide 85-90% of the care that people typically need in their lifetime, and we truly enjoy building that relationship with the members of our community.
 We like being able to help out with as many concerns as possible.

 Sometimes, though, when we’re asked if we intend to specialize, what someone actually means is, “are you sticking around for the long haul?”
 The answer: we love being Family Medicine doctors, and we have no intention for that to change.
 The community we serve as Family Medicine docs is the secret sauce in our lives; it’s what gets us up and excited in the morning.
 When it comes to giving people the best care possible, we’re all in.